brandendupont-mcw/eighteenth-cms/src/documentation-pages/sentencing.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities on the above PPI; WG Reflections:** *We will continue to monitor.
+**[Add any reflections on trends, current value, and/or planned activities,** *for e.g  Our aim is to increase the percentage of cases reserved for serious offenses....*

+***WG Reflection:** We will continue to monitor.
 Some decisions are outside of the prosecutors control, including a large number of misdemeanors that require mandatory jail time.*

 1. *Interested in diving into this further.
 What % of cases (drug offense and shoplift) are individuals who just want the case to be over.*
 2. \*DUI cases have mandatory jail (no prosecutorial discretion)**\*]**